jhlddm/TCPM/README.md

 ### Edit "multipie_init.m"

-As the first step, open **"multipie_init.m"** file located at the project root directory, and modify as follows.
+As the first step of change in codes, open **"multipie_init.m"** file located at the project root directory, and modify as follows.

 First of all, see the following part of the code.